 Students should specify the pass-fail courses at the time of Pre-enrollment or, if not pre-enrolled, at the time of Registration.
-Students may change their classes to a passfail or to a regular grading basis anytime during a term prior to the dates specified in the Academic Calendar.
+Students may change their classes to a pass-fail or to a regular grading basis, however, anytime during a term prior to the dates specified in the Academic Calendar.

-Dropping courses
+Dropping and Adding courses

-Students who drop a course or withdraw from the University within the first ten weeks of a 14-week class or first five weeks of a seven-week class will receive a grade of W on all courses dropped.
+Students who drop a 14-week course or withdraw from the University within the first five days of the semester or drop a seven-week class within the first three days will have no record of registration in that course on their permanent record and will not be charged a drop fee.
+Students who drop after that, but within the first ten weeks of the semester for a 14-week class or the first five weeks of a seven-weeks class will receive a grade of W on all courses dropped.
 Thereafter, and through the last day of classes, the student will receive a grade of W if passing at the time the course is dropped or WF if failing at the time the course is dropped.